jamalhassouni/Todo-List-API/README.md

 ### Sort

-To update a record in this table the request can be written in URL format as:
+To update a record sort in this table the request can be written in URL format as:

-* Edit task title

 `PUT /update.php`